 (2) Recording.

-(A) Audio Recording.
-The person to be examined may audio-record any physical examination.
-Unless such recording may adversely affect the examination’s outcome, the person to be examined may audio-record any mental examination.
+(A) Audio or Video Recording.
+The person to be examined or the party requesting the examination may audio-record or video-record any examination.
+On a showing that such recording may adversely affect the examination’s outcome, the court may limit the recording, using the least restrictive means possible.

-(B) Video Recording.
-On order for good cause—or on agreement of the parties and the person to be examined—an examination may be video-recorded.

-(C) Copy of Recording.
+(B) Copy of Recording.
 A copy of a recording made of an examination must be provided to any party upon request.

 (d) Examiner’s Report; Other Like Reports of Same Condition; Waiver of Privilege.